mindsnacks/JavaZinc/README.md

 [![Build Status](https://travis-ci.org/mindsnacks/JavaZinc.png)](https://travis-ci.org/mindsnacks/JavaZinc)

 This is a WIP of a Java Zinc client.
-Only a very limited of features is supported:
+Only a very limited set of features is supported:

   - Tracking different sources and bundles.
   - Flavors.